Professor of Neuroscience and Wassenich Family Endowed Chair

 Before coming to TCU, Dr. Snow was a Professor of Neuroscience at the University of Kentucky, where she held an endowed chair in the Spinal Cord and Brain Injury Research Center.
 In addition, she was the interim director of the UK Honors program and director of the Office of Undergraduate Research at the University.

 Further, she has been a life-long advocate for girls and women in science, and has received the prestigious Sarah Bennett Holmes Award (2010) for “significant contributions to the advancement of women.”
-Dr. Snow has authored more than 50 scientific articles and her work has received support from the National Institutes of Health, the U.S. Department of Defense, the Christopher and Dana Reeve Foundation, Walk-2-Run Foundation, Craig H. Nielsen Foundation, and others.
+Dr. Snow has authored more than 50 scientific articles and received support from the National Institutes of Health, the U.S. Department of Defense, the Christopher and Dana Reeve Foundation, Walk-2-Run Foundation, Craig H. Neilsen Foundation, and others.

 She became Dean of the John V. Roach Honors College in August 2016.